Benefits of forex trading

-- Major currency pairs, eg GBP/USD, EUR/USD, and USD/JPY
+- Major currency pairs like GBP/USD, EUR/USD, and USD/JPY

-- Emerging currency pairs, eg USD/CNH, EUR/RUB and AUD/CNH
+- Emerging currency pairs like USD/CNH, EUR/RUB and AUD/CNH

 Hedge with forex

-Hedging is a technique that can be used to reduce the risk of unwanted moves in the forex market, by opening multiple strategic positions.
-Although volatility is part of what makes forex so exciting, hedging can be a good way of mitigating loss or limiting it to a known amount.
+Hedging is a technique that can be used to reduce the risk of unwanted moves in the forex market by opening multiple strategic positions.
+Although volatility is part of what makes forex so exciting, hedging can be a good way of mitigating or limiting your loss to a known amount.

-There are a variety of strategies you can use to hedge forex, but one of the most common is hedging with multiple currency pairs.
-By choosing forex pairs that are positively correlated, such as GBP/USD and EUR/USD, but taking positions in opposite directions, you can limit your downside risk.
+There are a variety of strategies you can use to hedge forex, but one of the most common is hedging with correlated currencies.
+By opening opposing positions on forex pairs that are positively correlated – like GBP/USD and EUR/USD – you can limit your downside risk.
 For example, a loss on a short EUR/USD position could be mitigated by a long position on GBP/USD.

 Alternatively, you could use forex to hedge against loss in other markets, such as commodities.
-For example, because the USD/CAD generally has an inverse relationship with crude oil, it is commonly used as a hedge against falling oil prices.
+As an example, USD/CAD generally has an inverse relationship with crude oil.
+So, a long USD/CAD position can be used as a hedge against falling oil prices.